ErikBuis/python-utils/guides/Uv.md

     ```powershell
     uv sync --upgrade-package [package-name]
     ```
-- To specify an optional dependency ("extras") for a package:
+- To specify an optional dependency ("extra") for a package:
     ```powershell
     uv add [package-name] --optional [extra-name]
     ```
     Users can install the optional dependencies of your project by running e.g. `uv add package-name[extra-name]` or `pip install package-name[extra-name]` (if they don't use `uv`).<br>
-    To install an extra of your current project locally, use `uv sync --extras [extra-name]`.
+    To install an extra of your current project locally, use `uv sync --extra [extra-name]`.
 - To specify a development dependency, which are local-only and will *not* be included in the project requirements when published to PyPI or other indexes:
     ```powershell
     uv add --dev [package-name]